SHMModbus/SHMModbus.github.io/shm_modbus/stdin_to_modbus_shm/index.md

-# STDIN to Modbus Shared Memory
+# SHM Modbus - STDIN to Modbus Shared Memory

 This application reads commands from stdin and writes data to the shared memory created by one of the shared memory Modbus clients ([TCP](../../modbus_clients/tcp/)/[RTU](../../modbus_clients/rtu/)).